zhangys11/qsi-tk/README.md

-# spa-tk (originally qsi-tk)
+# qsi-tk (obselete)

+* This project has been moved to [spa](https://github.com/zhangys11/spa) for future maintenance.

 Data science toolkit (TK) for spectroscopic profiling signals/data from Quality-Safety research Institute (QSI)

 # Installation